AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

        }
    }
    ```

-7. You can do step *6* multiple times until the number of player met and find matches, in our case it is 2 players.
+6. You can do step *5* multiple times until the number of players is met and a match can be created.
+In this case, it is 2 players.

-8. If successful, you will receive response (down stream) in `postman` similar to `json` sample below
+7. If successful, you will receive responses (down stream) in `postman` that looks like the following.

    ```json
    {